 On May 3, 2023 our Board of Directors terminated the previous share repurchase program and authorized a new share repurchase program for the purchase of up to \$500,000 (net of taxes, fees and commissions).
-As of September 30, 2023, we have not made any repurchases under this share repurchase program.
 This share repurchase program has no specified expiration date.